 It’s such an amazing camping experience when the weather is great.
 Everyone relaxes, the children entertain themselves, birds sing and the sun warms our backs.
 There’s very little work to be done and it’s fantastic value for money as we don’t have to go to an attraction or visit something as there are loads of free entertainment just outside.
-However, it doesn’t always turn out the way we hope and although some tricky weather isn’t a bad thing, when it really turns nasty over a long period of time we really need to prepare for it.
+However, it doesn’t always turn out the way we hope and although some tricky weather isn’t a bad thing when it really turns nasty over a long period of time we really need to prepare for it.
 That’s why we’ve put together a little summary of rainy day entertainment for the kids while camping.

 Since then we’ve always packed a rainy day emergency pack, which is a box full of activities and entertainment that keep the kids happy for hours and definitely help bring a better camping experience in bad weather.